-At the time of your death, if your beneficiary is your spouse, your spouse can leave the balance in the Plan until the date you would have reached age $70\frac{1}{2}$ .
-If your beneficiary is not your spouse, payment must be made in a lump sum not later than December 31 of the year that includes the fifth anniversary of the date of your death or payment must commence over your beneficiary's lifetime no later than December 31 of the Plan Year that includes the first anniversary of the date of your death.
+At the time of your death, if your beneficiary is your surviving spouse, your spouse can leave the balance in the Plan until December 31 of the year you would have reached age 72 or the year following the year of your death, whichever is later.

+If your beneficiary is not your surviving spouse, a disabled or chronically ill individual (or certain trusts for such individuals), an individual no more than ten years younger than you, or a minor child, payment must be made in a lump sum not later than December 31 of the year that includes the tenth anniversary of the date of your death (tenth anniversary of the date a minor child reaches majority) or payment must commence over the beneficiary's lifetime no later than December 31 of the Plan Year that includes the first anniversary of the date of your death.

-If you have not named a beneficiary, or your beneficiary is not living at the time of your death, your account balance will be paid to the following persons (if still living) in the following order of priority: (a) your spouse or your registered domestic partner if you are not married, (b) your children (including adopted children) in equal shares, per stirpes, (c) your parents in equal shares, (d) the person(s) named as your beneficiary(ies) under any group life insurance maintained by the Company, (e) your estate.
+If you have not named a beneficiary, or your named beneficiary is not living at the time of your death, your account balance will be paid to the following persons (if still living) in the following order of priority:

+- > Your spouse or your registered domestic partner if you are not married; - Your children (including adopted children) in equal shares, per stirpes; - Your parents in equal shares; - > The person(s) named as your beneficiary(ies) under any group life insurance maintained by the Company; then - Your estate.